vsouto/node-vue-mongo/back/README.md

-# Node.js Blog API 🤓
+# Node.js API 🤓

-A simple RESTful node.js API which serves the clean Angular 8 blog frontend.
+A simple RESTful node.js API
 Built in Node.js & Express using MongoDB & Mongoose.

 # Built with 🔧